Unnecessary, Banned and Malicious Plugins

 • Login wall

-The security plugin WordFence removes the readme.html -file which is a part of the WordPress Core.
-It is highly ill-advised to remove any files from the WordPress Core, because Seravo's automatic security services will alert whenever any files are missing from the WordPress Core.
+For example, WordFence has been known to remove the readme.html file, which is a part of the WordPress Core.
+It is highly ill-advised to remove any files from the WordPress Core, because Seravo's automatic security services will alert whenever any files are missing from the core.
 Seravo has taken measures to protect the readme.html and having WordFence remove it holds no additional value.
-Instead WordFence exposes it's readme-file in the directory /wp-content/plugins/wordfence/readme.txt.
-WordPress itself is infact safe with most of the security flaws rooting from plugins.
-Therefore we advise installing as few plugins as possible to minimize any potential vulnerabilities.
-To reiterate the fact the fact is that the top-10 most vulnerable plugins are mostly security-plugins.
+Instead, WordFence exposes its own readme file in the directory /wp-content/plugins/wordfence/readme.txt.
+WordPress itself is safe, with most of the security flaws rooting from plugins.
+Therefore, we advise installing as few plugins as possible to minimize any potential vulnerabilities.
+Majority of the most vulnerable plugins are actually security plugins, intended to improve the site security but ending up having a contradictory effect on it.

 • Broken Link Checker